A man sues Powerball after being told his $340M 'win' was a mistake

 As a result, Cheeks is suing several groups that run Powerball in Washington, D.C.
 According to court documents, Cheeks has requested $340 million in compensation, along with damages and interest.

 The group said that the numbers Cheeks saw online did not match the numbers drawn in the televised lottery drawing on Jan.
-7, adding that they "could not have been the numbers drawn because the incorrect numbers were posted [online] the day before the drawing."
+7, adding that the numbers online "could not have been the numbers drawn because the incorrect numbers were posted [online] the day before the drawing."

 Taoti also pointed to a disclaimer on the lottery website that says the site is not "the final authority" for the drawing.